7 Predictive Modeling

 where \(n'\) represents the number of new cases being predicted.

-We calcuate RMSPE for each of the 9 models.
+We calculate RMSPE for each of the 9 models.

 <- sqrt(mean((Newdf$y-Newdf$Deg0Pred)^2))